Skip to content

 Why include holiday value?

-Employees get paid for holidays; freelancers don't.
+Employees are paid for holidays; freelancers are not.
 Every day off unworked is a day not earning.
-Your annual revenue target must account for unpaid time off.
+Some freelancers include an allowance for unpaid time off when setting annual targets.

 Are these taxable?